raymondwcs/nodejs-mongodb-driver/findall/README.md

 # Node.js Example: Reading MongoDB documents
 An example of reading all documents from a collection
 ## Getting Started
-Change the value of variable `url` to your mlab server.
+Change the value of variable `url` in `server.js` to your mlab server.
 ### Installing
 ```
 npm install